Benny Beaver

 Benny Beaver is the official mascot of Oregon State University and winner of the 2011 Capital One Mascot of the Year write-in campaign.
-The exact date of when the name was first used as the university's mascot is not known, but photographs in the school's yearbook document its use as early as the 1940s.
+The date of the first use of the beaver as the university's mascot is unknown, but photographs in the school's yearbook document its use as a mascot as early as the 1940s.
+The campus newspaper was one of the first documented university entities to use the beaver as a name, starting in 1896.

+The beaver has always been a popular animal in Oregon, but even more so in Europe and the Eastern US.
+Wealthy residents of these two regions dressed in fashionable beaver fur long before European explorers discovered Oregon.
+By the late 1700s, the beaver trade was already a major global industry.
+Beaver fur top hats were popular attire for the North American and European upper class.
+At the turn of the 19th century, the newly explored American Northwest was found to be plentiful with beavers.
+As a territory, Oregon grew into a global supplier.
+When Oregon became a state, it coined itself "The Beaver State" due to the beaver's historic importance as an economic catalyst for the region and, similar to the California "Gold Rush", helping to attract thousands of early pioneers and homesteaders.
+The beaver now appears on the back of the state flag and is recognized as the official state animal.

 Mascot history

-The university's school newspaper is the first known organization on campus to adopt the beaver as its namesake and did so as early as 1908.
-The school yearbook's long use of the name, known as "The Beaver" starting in 1916, eventually helped solidify the beaver as the university's official mascot.
+Shortly after the university's school newspaper named itself the "Beaver", the university's yearbook took the name (1916).
+The continued use of the name, mostly by the yearbook, eventually solidified the beaver as the university's official mascot.
 The popularity of the beaver was also shared by students at University of Oregon.
 For several early publishings, students at this school also used "The Beaver" as their yearbook's title.

 Oregon State University's first documented use of "Benny Beaver" was found in a photograph showing students posing next to a statue of a beaver inscribed with the name "Benny Beaver."
 The photograph appears in the 1942 edition of the yearbook.